Is There A Best Time To Buy A Car?

 On the dealer level, what happens in our preowned inventory or certified inventory, obviously it’s a depreciating asset as a business owner or somebody that has money invested in depreciating assets.
 The best thing to do is to get rid of them as fast as possible.
 Because if you don’t, they’re depreciating.

 Consider How Car Dealers Price Their Inventory When Deciding the Best Time to Buy

-What will happen is, is like the—my model in pricing is price high to start, right?
+What will happen is, is like the—my model in pricing is the price high to start, right?
 Get the most potential to make the most money.

-And as the car, we call, ages, on your lot, you’re going to start reducing that price.
+And like the car, we call, ages, on your lot, you’re going to start reducing that price.
 That age could be at its max the first week of the month, the second week of the month, the third week of the month, it doesn’t really matter.